cosmos/sdk-tutorials/blog/tutorial/02-cli-list-post.md

 }
 ```

-In our proto file we define the structure of the API endpoint, as well as our request and response structure of the post.
+In our proto file you define the structure of the API endpoint, as well as your request and response structure of the post.

 ## Edit the Query Functions in the CLI